 Making your own natural spider spray is quick, easy, and inexpensive.
 The ingredients are all natural and spraying it around windows, doors and in any cracks will keep spiders away.
 Mix the following ingredients into a spray bottle that is half filled with water and apply the mixture once a week.
 Add 15 drops of tea tree oil, half a cup of white wine vinegar, and a few squirts of natural liquid dish soap.
 This mixture will make those pesky spiders avoid your home at all costs!

-Hedge Apples are very similar to chestnuts when it comes to preventing spiders entering your home – nobody knows how it works, it just does.
+Hedge Apples are very similar to chestnuts when it comes to preventing spiders from entering your home – nobody knows how it works, it just does.
 Place the hedge apples around your home but ensure that they are out of reach of children and animals as they are toxic.
 Always wear gloves when you’re handling them and wash your hands thoroughly afterwards.

 The scent of citrus is another smell that spiders are not keen on.
 Citrus essential oils around any cracks or small gaps where spiders normally enter will repel those pesky arachnids.
 You could also use fresh citrus peelings, such as orange, lemon, or pineapple.
 Change the citrus peelings every 24 hours to prevent them from losing their scent.